What We Do

 The Institute is designed for teams of leaders from states, school districts, and community-based organizations.
 Much more than a traditional conference, the Institute offers the time, space, and professional network to delve into lessons learned from the past decades and to refine strategic action plans for the future.
 Teams are selected to attend based on a competitive application process.

 The first Institute was held in 2008 (then called the Harvard PreK-3rd Grade Institute) and has been held bi-annually since.
-The next National P-3 Institute has been postponed due to the COVID-19 pandemic.
+The 2020 National P-3 Institute has been postponed due to the COVID-19 pandemic.
 We continue to monitor the context for travel, retreat-like gatherings, and pressures on states, districts, and ECE programs.
-To receive updates on the Institute’s application process, subscribe to our newsletter.
+To receive updates on the Institute, subscribe to our newsletter.
 We are always happy to discuss other ways that the National P-3 Center can support your P-3 efforts in the current virtual reality – email us!

 The Washington P-3 Executive Leadership Certificate Program was designed to build and support a cadre of administrators—in both ECE and elementary education—who are well equipped to ensure Washington’s young children have a high quality continuum of learning that begins at birth and extends through elementary school regardless of race, class, culture, or zip code.
 The 10-month, credit-bearing course of study co-enrolled practicing elementary school principals and site-based ECE program directors/managers in the state of Washington from 2014-2017.
 Over its four years of implementation, the Program graduated more than 160 administrators.

 Though the program ended when the National P-3 Center moved to University of Colorado Denver, it is still considered a model in the field.
 A full report that details the program design and participants’ engagement was published in December 2018: Building Cross-Sector P-3 Leaders.